eastoc/eastoc/README.md

 - This is the GitHub homepage of Fangdong Wu.
-My research interests are object detection, tracking, SLAM, and AIGC.
+- My research interests are object detection, tracking, SLAM, Diffusion model and LLM Agent.